Ring boy scandal: Aftermath

 Linda McMahon served as WWE president and CEO from 1993 until her resignation from the company in 2009 in order to campaign to become the U.S. Senator for Connecticut in the 2010 elections.
 When reached for comment by Politico in 2010, Cole approvingly spoke of her role in his situation and endorsed her campaign.
 McMahon was unsuccessful in both the 2010 and 2012 elections.
 She was later nominated by Donald Trump – a life-long friend to the McMahon family – to lead the Small Business Administration, a role she held between February 2017 and April 2019.
 During the vetting process, Trump's transition team highlighted "WWE's alleged culture of sexual abuse" – including the ring boy scandal – as a possible red flag, but the issue was not raised during her confirmation hearings.
-Her role in the scandal and the pending lawsuit was brought up during Senate hearings to confirm her as Secretary of Education in February 2025, but did not prevent her eventual confirmation.
+Linda's role in the scandal and the pending lawsuit was brought up during Senate hearings to confirm her as Secretary of Education in February 2025, but did not prevent her eventual confirmation.

-Vince McMahon was eventually ousted as WWE CEO in 2022 after the WWE's board of directors found that McMahon had made hush money payments totalling $12 million to several women who alleged sexual misconduct against him.
-He would temporarily return in January 2023 to oversee the company's sale to Endeavor, but was ousted yet again in January 2024 after one of the women concerned, Janel Grant, alleged that McMahon had raped and trafficked her.
+Vince McMahon was eventually ousted as CEO of WWE in 2022 after the company's board of directors found that he had made hush money payments totalling US$12 million to several women who alleged sexual misconduct against him.
+McMahon would temporarily return in January 2023 to oversee the company's sale to Endeavor, but was ousted yet again in January 2024 after one of the women concerned, Janel Grant, alleged that he had raped and trafficked her.

 The ring boy scandal received renewed attention after the release of the 2024 Netflix documentary miniseries Mr. McMahon, which covered the 1992 scandals in its second episode.
-After the series aired, five John Does in Maryland – where the Maryland Child Victims Act removed the statute of limitations for historical child sex abuse cases – collectively sued the WWE, its parent company TKO Group Holdings, and both Linda and Vince McMahon for negligence, alleging that Phillips assaulted and groomed them at various points during the 1980s, and that the McMahons "knew or should have known" about Phillips' actions, but instead "knowingly fostered and allowed a culture of sexual misconduct to permeate the WWE".
+After the series aired, five John Does in Maryland – where the Maryland Child Victims Act removed the statute of limitations for historical child sexual abuse cases – collectively sued WWE, its parent company TKO Group Holdings and both Linda and Vince McMahon for negligence, alleging that Phillips assaulted and groomed them at various points during the 1980s; and that the McMahons "knew or should have known" about Phillips' actions, but instead "knowingly fostered and allowed a culture of sexual misconduct to permeate the WWE".
 In December 2024, the case was stayed pending a challenge to the law's constitutionality; in February 2025, the Supreme Court of Maryland ruled that the law was constitutional, which would allow the lawsuit to proceed.
 In April 2025, three more Does joined the lawsuit, which included new allegations of sexual abuse by Phillips and Patterson, as well as an allegation that, on one occasion, Patterson was assisted by then-wrestler Koko B. Ware.
+In December 2025, the judge presiding over the case fully dismissed one of the ring boys' claims, but allowed seven of the Does to continue their claims against TKO, WWE and Vince McMahon, and two of the Does to continue their claims against Linda McMahon.